Pet emergency

 Is rangoon creeper poisonous to dogs?

-Yes — the ASPCA lists Rangoon Creeper (Quisqualis indica) as mildly toxic to dogs.
+Yes — Rangoon Creeper (Quisqualis indica) is regarded as mildly toxic to dogs, based on genus- and family-level toxicity data.
 Combretum indicum (Rangoon Creeper) is not individually listed by the ASPCA.
 The plant is generally considered of low toxicity to pets and humans.
 However, the seeds contain quisqualic acid, an excitatory amino acid that is toxic to intestinal parasites and in large doses can cause neurological effects.
 Flowers and leaves have a history of use in traditional medicine.
 Caution is warranted: keep out of reach of pets and children as a precaution, and do not allow ingestion of seeds.

 How serious is it if my dog ate rangoon creeper?